OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/tracebacks/screencast/slides.md

 **Try these first:**

 1. Read the AI's explanation carefully

 2. Apply the suggested fix

-3. If a new error appears → paste that traceback too
+3. If a new error appears → repeat

 </div>
 <div>

-**Then escalate to human help:**
+**Escalate to human help when stuck:**

 - Ask on the course chat (Zulip course stream — not DM)

 - Show: what you tried, the AI's explanation, why it didn't work

 - Attach a minimal reproducible example

 </div>